Heathercoraje/tpilot/README.md

 ## Our Product:

 We want to create a web application:
-* will track the user time in every tasks Add alarm to finish the tasks.
+* will track time spent on every task
+* adds an alarm to send notification to a user.
-* see the insight and Comparision weekly.
+* shows insight and comparision weekly using collected data.

 ## User Story:

-**As a user who waist his/her time I would like to Track...**
+**As a user who waste his/her time I would like to Track...**
-* I can track my time in every task in make in single day.
+* I can track my time in every task every single day.

-**As a user who is interested to see how much time i spend...**
+**As a user who is interested to analyze her own time spending pattern...**
-*  I can see the insight and know how much time i spends in every single task.
+* I can see the insight and know how much time I spend in every single task.
-* I can see the comparision from last week.
+* I can see my time spending pattern of today compared to the same day from last week.

 **Suggested additional requirements / stretch goals:**
 * I can analysis my data by daily/weekly/monthly or by activity.
-* auto make new functions.
+* I can auto-make new task.

 ## Schemas:
 **users**